sCompile: Critical Path Identification and Analysis for Smart Contracts: Implementation and Evaluation

-We conjecture that the main reason that \newtool~can efficiently analyze smart contracts is that heavy techniques like symbolic execution are applied only to the most critical program paths in \newtool.
-To validate the conjecture, we count the average number of program paths which are analyzed through symbolic execution in \newtool.
-Table~\ref{numbers} shows the results.
-The second column shows the estimated total number of program paths on average for each smart contract which is successfully analyzed.
-Note that the estimation is based on the CFG and thus may count program paths which are infeasible.
-This is part of the reason it is often greater than the number reported by alternative methods like~\cite{luu2016making,nikolic2018finding}.
-The other part is that our CFG is more complete.
-The third column shows the average number of paths analyzed with symbolic execution.
-It can be observed that only a small fraction of the program paths are symbolically analyzed.
+Table~\ref{numbers} shows the statistics on the number of processed paths, including the estimated total number of paths on average (in the second column), the number of symbolic-executed (based on CFG), and the number passed to users.
+It can be observed that only a small fraction of the paths are symbolically analyzed.
 Furthermore, the number of symbolically executed paths remain small even when the call depth bound is increased.
-This is because only the top ranked critical program paths are analyzed by symbolic execution.
-If there are multiple program paths which potentially violate the same property, \newtool~prioritizes the shorter one and often avoids symbolically executing the longer one.
-The results confirm our conjecture.
+This is because only the top ranked critical paths are analyzed by symbolic execution.